 Hannibal/Carthage HNCD 1393 (CD, USA/UK, 1996)

-The CD brings family members Eliza Carthy and Martin Carthy together with Danny Thompson, Richard Thomson and drummer Roger Swallow, catching the mood of the times in skilful arrangements of songs by a roll-call of contemporary writers: Jerry Garcia, Billy Bragg, Elvis Costello, Ben Harper, Lal Waterson, John B. Spencer and Graeme Taylor.
+The CD brings family members Eliza Carthy and Martin Carthy together with Danny Thompson, Richard Thompson and drummer Roger Swallow, catching the mood of the times in skilful arrangements of songs by a roll-call of contemporary writers: Jerry Garcia, Billy Bragg, Elvis Costello, Ben Harper, Lal Waterson, John B. Spencer and Graeme Taylor.

 Produced by John Chelew;

 Recorded at Ocean Way Studio 2, Los Angeles, California on 5-9 December 1995;

 Mastered by Tim Young at Metropolis Mastering, London;

 Cover photography by Paul Slattery

 Norma was nominated for the 1996 Mercury Music Prize.

 Eliza Carthy: vocals, violin;

 Martin Carthy: acoustic guitar, vocals;